Magnetism and Metallicity in Moir\'e Transition Metal Dichalcogenides

 We remark that the calculations involve a mean-field approximation, so at finite $N_c$ the calculations do not capture the long-wavelength fluctuations that convert the transition to one of the Kosterlitz-Thouless type (for $\phi\neq0$) or push the transition temperature to zero (for the Heisenberg-symmetry $\phi=0$ case \cite{Mermin1966}).
 The mean-field temperature found here should be interpreted as setting the scale at which magnetic fluctuations become both strong and long ranged.

 {\sl Applied magnetic field at $T\!=\!0$.} Turning now to the effects of a magnetic field, in panel (a) of Fig.~\ref{fig:T0phasediagram} we show the phase diagram in the magnetic field-interaction plane.
-This phase diagram was obtained at $T=0$ using the VDAT method to solve the single-site DMFT equations in the paramagnetic phase; however, spot checking the result with cluster methods and by allowing for magnetic order reveals that the VDAT/single-site result for the full polarization line is quantitatively accurate.
+This phase diagram was obtained at $T=0$ using the single-site VDAT, which has similar accuracy as the single-site DMFT, in the paramagnetic phase; however, spot checking the result with cluster methods and by allowing for magnetic order reveals that the single-site VDAT result for the full polarization line is quantitatively accurate.
 A fully spin polarized, trivially insulating high-field phase is separated from a partially polarized phase by a transition line (sharp at $T=0$).
 At small-to-intermediate interaction the transition is continuous in the sense that the magnetization $m_z$ in the paramagnetic phase evolves smoothly up to the saturation value $m=1$, and our computed phase boundary agrees precisely with the Hartree-Fock result \cite{Zang2021} and results from exact diagonalization \cite{Wietek2022}.
 At larger interactions $U/t \gtrsim 6$ the transition changes to first order (meaning that $m_z$ jumps from a value less than $1$ to the saturated value) while the line deviates from the Hartree-Fock result and rolls over to the $\sim t^2/U$ saturation field expected for a Heisenberg magnet.

 Also shown in the phase diagram is the paramagnetic (Mott) metal-insulator phase boundary.
 At the $\phi=\pi/6$ value used to construct Fig.~\ref{fig:T0phasediagram} the metallic phase is reentrant: in the small range $12.5\lesssim U/t\lesssim 14$ the zero $B$-field Mott insulator becomes metallic as the field is increased, before again becoming insulating.
 This reentrance is absent for $\phi=0$ (see \cite{Supplemental} for the corresponding phase diagram) and it should be noted that cluster effects substantially change the single-site results for the Mott transition.